therealaldo/templates/pull_requests.md

 > This affects any user using any version before 1.0.0
 >
 > **How to migrate** \
-> Update to the newest version of Ultrasound
+> Update to the newest version of Brassroots
 >
 > **Why are you making this breaking change?** \
 > Providing the ability to scroll smoother on list headers